How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 Cognitive defusion helps you recognize thoughts as fleeting mental events rather than facts that demand immediate belief or action.
 This technique creates psychological distance between you and your thoughts, reducing their emotional impact.

-A 2022 study on cognitive defusion found that it effectively reduced cognitive fusion and increased mindful awareness in participants.
-The research showed that defusion activities alter the contextual elements giving thoughts their meaning, ultimately changing how much power they hold over your emotions and behaviors.
+The research showed that defusion activities alter the contextual elements that give thoughts their meaning, ultimately reducing the power they hold over your emotions and behaviors.

 Here’s how to practice: When a distressing thought appears, say “I’m having the thought that…” before stating the thought.
 For example, instead of thinking “I’m worthless,” say “I’m having the thought that I’m worthless.”